steveclarke/mcp-superthread-plus/docs/project-card-relationship.md

 ## Summary

-Projects (Epics) in SuperThread have a dual nature:
+Projects (Epics) in Superthread have a dual nature:
 - They are treated **internally as cards** with card-like properties
 - But they require **separate API endpoints** for relationship management